shambhavi2703/book_recommendation/README.md

 ## STEPS TO FOLOW TO MAKE YOUR OWN BOOK_RECOMENDATION SYSTEM PROJECT

-STEP 1 ### DOWNLOAD THE DATASET
+## STEP 1 DOWNLOAD THE DATASET
 ### BX Dataset Download Instructions
 To use the BX dataset for this project, follow these steps:

-Visit the following link: http://www2.informatik.uni-freiburg.de/~cziegler/BX/
+The dataset used in this project can be downloaded from [here](http://www2.informatik.uni-freiburg.de/~cziegler/BX/).

 Click on each of the following links to download the dataset files: